Leaving Certificate (Ireland): Section footnotes

-The Leaving Certificate Vocational Programme (LCVP) is an additional Link Module which may be taken along with the other optional subjects.
-Students wishing to sit the LCVP Link Modules Exam must meet certain requirements.
-They must take an extra language subject and must have one or more of the following subject combinations:
+The Leaving Certificate Vocational Programme (LCVP) is an additional link module which may be taken along with the other optional subjects.
+Students wishing to sit the LCVP Link Modules Exam had to meet specific requirements (this was dropped in September 2022).

+Pre-September 2022: Students had to take an extra language subject and must have had one or more of the following subject combinations: